Beating the probabilistic lower bound on $q$-perfect hashing: A lower bound for big

 The lower bounds given in Theorems \ref{thm:main} and \ref{thm:3.11} make use of linear codes over an abelian group of length $3$ and dimension $2$.
 As we have seen, this code does not always give the best lower bound.
-In this section, we show that a linear code over an abelian group of length $4$ and dimension $2$ provides a better lower bound than those given in Theorems \ref{thm:main} and \ref{thm:3.11}.
+In the rest of this section, we show that [4,2]-MDS code over an abelian group provides a better lower bound than those given in Theorems \ref{thm:main} and \ref{thm:3.11}.

 \begin{lemma} Let $q\ge 3$ be an odd integer.
 Consider the code

 Then one has

 \end{lemma} \begin{proof} Similar to the arguments in Lemma \ref{lm:inclusion-exclusion}, we have